Highlights:

 What is the Michigan Super Drunk Law?

-However, if it is outside of 7 years from a prior OWI then you can be charged with as Super Drunk and in some cases the prosecutor will reduce the charge from an OWI 2nd to a High BAC OWI.
+However, if it is outside of 7 years from a prior OWI, then you can be charged as Super Drunk, and in some cases, the prosecutor will reduce the charge from an OWI 2nd to a High BAC DUI in Michigan.

 Is Super Drunk a Felony in Michigan?

-A super drunk DUI is a misdemeanor in Michigan in most cases unless the OWI leads to a serious injury or death of an individual.
-That said, even though a super drunk DUI is considered a misdemeanor, it carries harsher penalties and fees than a standard DUI in Michigan.
+A common question is: “Is Super Drunk a felony in Michigan?
+In most cases, it is classified as a misdemeanor unless the OWI causes serious injury or death.
+Nevertheless, it carries more severe penalties and fees than a standard DUI.
 Only first-offense OWI drivers can be charged with a super drunk DUI, as penalties for second and subsequent offenses remain the same no matter the BAC.
-A first-offense OWI is considered someone’s very first DUI, or a DUI that occurs after 7 years from the first conviction.
+A Super Drunk OWI first offense in Michigan is considered someone’s very first DUI, or a DUI that occurs after 7 years from the first conviction.

 Super Drunk Penalties